The Prisoner: Cultural impact

 Although the show was sold as a thriller in the mould of Danger Man, McGoohan's previous series, its surreal and Kafkaesque setting and reflection of concerns of the 1960s counterculture have had a far-reaching influence on popular culture and the series ultimately developed a cult following.

 Since its debut, the series' enduring popularity has led to its influencing and being referenced in a range of other media, such as the film The Truman Show, and the television shows Lost and The X-Files.
 The producer of The X-Files called The Prisoner "the Gone with the Wind of its genre."

 Mark Frost, co-creator of Twin Peaks, has stated that The Prisoner was a large influence on him and the show.
 The Guardian wrote that "Without The Prisoner, we'd never have had cryptic, mindbending TV series like Twin Peaks or Lost.
 It's the Citizen Kane of British TV – a programme that changed the landscape."

+The show also has several technology-focused science fiction themes throughout.
+The use of super-computers is explored in the technological and philosophical context, with Episode 6 "The General", which enabled instant learning and predictive capabilities.
+Similarly, mind control technology is used, with a computer uploading scenarios, in combination with psychotropic drugs, to the brain of Number Six in Episode 3 "A B C".
+Throughout the show, a device called Rover is used as an autonomous security system, deployed whenever residents attempt to escape the village.